Skip to content

 A high level strategic directive that establishes a principle based approach on a subject.
 Policy is operationalised through Procedures that give instructions and set out processes to implement a Policy....moreA high level strategic directive that establishes a principle based approach on a subject.
 Policy is operationalised through Procedures that give instructions and set out processes to implement a Policy.

-A dictionary that contains standard definitions used for Policy and Procedure at the University....moreA dictionary that contains standard definitions used for Policy and Procedure at the University.
+A dictionary that contains standard definitions used for Policy Instruments at the University....moreA dictionary that contains standard definitions used for Policy Instruments at the University.

 Policy Instrument